Pastrami: Etymology and origin

-Pastrami was introduced to the United States in a wave of Jewish immigration from Bessarabia and Romania in the second half of the 19th century, with the Yiddish pastrame.
+Pastrami was introduced to the United States in a wave of Jewish immigration from Bessarabia and Romania in the second half of the 19th century, as Yiddish pastrame.
 The modified "pastrami" spelling was probably introduced in imitation of the American English salami.
 Romanian Jews immigrated to New York as early as 1872.
 Among Jewish Romanians, goose breasts were commonly made into pastrami because they were available.
 Beef navel was cheaper than goose meat in America, so the Romanian Jews in America adapted their recipe and began to make the cheaper alternative beef pastrami.

-The family of New York's Sussman Volk claims Mr. Volk produced the first pastrami sandwich in the United States in 1887.
+According to his daughter Patricia Volk, Sussman Volk produced the first pastrami sandwich in the United States in 1887.
 Volk was a kosher butcher and New York immigrant from Lithuania.
-According to his descendant Patricia Volk, he prepared pastrami according to the recipe of a Romanian friend and served it on sandwiches out of his butcher shop.
+He prepared pastrami according to the recipe of a Romanian friend and served it on sandwiches out of his butcher shop.
 The sandwich was so popular that Volk converted the butcher shop into a restaurant to sell pastrami sandwiches.
+This story is apocryphal, but corroborated by Marcus Eli Ravage.

+At least as early as January 1895, "Roumania pastrami" was being offered for sale in Butte, Montana.